 UXDI | Case Study

-✔ We found that users wanted a way to customize their plans based on their food preferences and dietary restrictions
+❖ People wanted a way to customize plans based on their food preferences and dietary restrictions

-✔ Users also wanted to see recipes that aligned with their custom food preferences.
+❖ Users wanted to see recipes that aligned with their custom food preferences.

-❖ Being able to track their progress in their current plans was something that users really liked
+❖ Being able to track their progress in their current plans was a desired feature.

-✔ Many enjoyed the gamification that their plans had included, such as badges or streaks, for achieving something good.
-This helped them feel motivated and stay on track with their goals
+❖ Many enjoyed gamification that their plans had included, such as badges or streaks, for achieving something good.
+This helped users feel motivated and stay on track with their goals

 Matt and Casey need a platform that would help them form better eating habits, because plans they’ve tried in the past failed at helping them achieve their goals and desired results